University of Melbourne – University of Bonn: Call for joint PhD project proposals

 Bonn academics

-2. A letter of support from the respective Head of Institute or excellence cluster detailing the arrangements in place to ensure continuity of supervision.
+2. A letter of support from the respective Head of Institute, speaker of excellence cluster, or Bonn International Graduate School detailing the arrangements in place to ensure continuity of supervision.

 Funding